Monaco is usually a day-trip destination unless you plan to spend a lot of time and money in the Grand Casino.

 Distances are walkable, but require a lot of climbing and descending, so you may want to consider public transport to conserve energy when moving between Old Monaco and Monte-Carlo.

 Worthy attractions: Musée Océanographique; Palais du Prince [did not tour inside] and the daily changing of the guard; La Collection Automobiles de S.A.S. le Prince de Monaco; Saint Nicholas Cathedral; Grand Casino; Jardin Exotique.

 Left for another visit: Musée Naval; Musée des Timbres et des Monnaies; Jardin Animalier; Nouveau Musée National de Monaco – Villa Sauber.

-Last visit: May 2002.
+Last visit: September 2022.

 The area around the casino is home to some of the most opulent hotels on the Riviera.
 They look the part, too.

 Jardin Exotique ♥ sits on the mountain slopes and provides great views of the entire little country in addition to a great collection of different species of cacti and other tropical and subtropical plants.
 There is also a small museum of anthropology in the gardens and an underground grotto with regular guided tours (in 2002 offered only in French).